-For more information on fatigued driver crashes, complete the Free Case Review form to the right.
+For more information on fatigued driver crashes, complete the Free Case Evaluation form.

 While getting behind the wheel of a car when tired may not seem extremely dangerous, the implications of fatigued driving can be serious and sometimes deadly.
 It only takes a moment of reduced awareness to cause a collision.

 Research has shown that being awake for over 20 hours is equivalent to a blood alcohol concentration of 0.08 percent, the legal limit across the country.
 Similar to alcohol impairment, fatigued drivers have slower reaction time, decreased awareness and impaired judgment.
 However, unlike an awake driver who has consumed alcohol, a driver who falls asleep at the wheel does not have the opportunity to take actions necessary to avoid a collision.